NBS8496 : Digital Business

 Outline Of Syllabus

-Digital transformation: key scenarios and trends
+Digital transformation: key trends, people, process and technology;

-Identifying and prioritising opportunities for digital transformation
+Identifying and prioritising opportunities for digital transformation;

 Teaching Methods